godotengine/godot-docs/classes/class_graphedit.rst

 - **_end_node_move** **(** **)**

-Signal sent at the end of a GraphNode movement.
+Emitted at the end of a GraphNode movement.

 ----